arpitap1238/bustrackpay/README.md

 **BusTrackPay** is an integrated bus transportation management system developed to make college/school bus services more efficient and transparent.

-The system consists of three major applications:
+The system consists of three major components:

-- 📱 **Student App** – For students to enroll in routes, check fee status, track buses, and receive notifications.
+- 📱 **Student App** – Allows students to enroll in routes, check fee status, track buses, and receive announcements.
-- 🚍 **Driver App** – For drivers to share live location, manage assigned routes, and communicate important updates.
+- 🚍 **Driver App** – Allows drivers to share live location, manage assigned routes, and access transportation information.
-- 🖥️ **Admin Panel** – For administrators to manage students, routes, drivers, payments, and announcements.
+- 🖥️ **Admin Panel** – Allows administrators to manage students, drivers, routes, fees, and announcements.

-The project focuses on reducing manual work and providing real-time information to students and administrators.
+The project focuses on reducing manual work and providing real-time transportation information to students and administrators.

 ---